Robert J. Wilke: Golf

 Wilke was an excellent golfer.
 Author Dan Jenkins, in his book The Dogged Victims of Inexorable Fate, describes a golf match at Riviera Country Club in Los Angeles:

 Mr. Wilke joined Mr. Jenkins, Vic Damone, James Garner, Jack Ging, Glen Campbell, Donald O'Connor, and Lindsay Crosby in the first and only Sports Illustrated Open Invitation at Riviera.
 The pro at Riviera at the time, Mac Hunter, is quoted as saying, "Bob Wilke used to be head and shoulders better than any of the actors and personalities.
 And he's still very good.
 A solid four handicap, but his putting is deteriorating.
 Wilke must have won more celebrity tournaments than you can count.

 Ging edged out Bob Wilke for the win that day.
 James Garner also said that Wilke was the best golfer among the showbiz crowd at the Riviera in his book The Garner Files.

 In 1966, Wilke was rated the best amateur golfer in Hollywood.
 In 1960, 1963, and 1964, he won the World Entertainment Championship golf title.

+Private life

+He married Laura Elizabeth Conroy in 1946, by whom he had one son.
+After their divorce, he remarried, to Patricia Kesinger in 1973.
+Wilke died of lung cancer.